 A second reason for investing time in R is that by being open source, it has a wider range of tools than most proprietary software and is able to keep pace with the rapidly changing world of data science and statistics.
 For example, structural equation models typically require specialist proprietary software such as AMOS and MPLus, whereas these models are handled within R by importing packages such as lavaan (Rosseel, 2012).
 Also, there are examples of widely-used statistical methods that are not readily available in proprietary statistics software such as robust estimation, Bayesian estimation, and network analysis.
-Other applications such as JASP can, for example, estimate Bayesian model but it uses R under the hood (as does jamovi) so the range of tools available depends on the developers choices about what to implement.
+Other applications such as JASP can, for example, estimate Bayesian models but it uses R under the hood (as does jamovi) so the range of tools available depends on the developers choices about what to implement.
 If you learn R, you make those decisions.

-Finally, for those with secret desires to have an exit strategy from the academy, R is also a useful transferable skill.
+Finally, for those with secret desires to work outside the academy, R is also a useful transferable skill.
 According to a 2020 survey of 579 analytic professionals from 71 countries, R and Python (another programming language) are by far the most widely used.
 Around a quarter of consultants and corporate analysts list R as their primary tool (joint highest with Python), in academia it is 41% (compared to 10% for IBM SPSS Statistics) and for non-profits it is 48% (Rexer Analytics, 2020).
 Although the estimate for academia is likely inflated because R-users would more likely be aware of and respond to this sort of survey, the point remains that R is a widely used both inside and outside of academia.

 None of these comparisons are to belittle other software.
 Every tool has it strengths and weaknesses.
 In the case of R, the great strength of the diversity of tools available is also a weakness in that the ecosystem can be overwhelming.
 Also, there are often multiple ways to achieve the same goal, which can make finding relevant information difficult in the beginning.
 Also, the ecosystem is changing rapidly (Staples, 2023) meaning that the learning never really stops.